 Inflammation increases insulin resistance, increasing your risk of diseases like cancer.

-- People who have diabetes can experience a sudden, life-threatening drop in their blood sugar levels while fasting.
+- People with diabetes can experience a sudden, life-threatening drop in their blood sugar levels while fasting.

 - Children, pregnant or breastfeeding women, athletes, and underweight people should avoid intermittent fasting.

-- People who suffer from certain nutritional deficiencies, such as vitamin deficiency, should also avoid fasting.
+- People who suffer from certain nutritional deficiencies should avoid fasting.

-- Intermittent fasting can trigger disordered eating in some people who already suffer from diseases like anorexia or bulimia.
+- Intermittent fasting can trigger disordered eating in some people who already have conditions like anorexia or bulimia.

 Intermittent Fasting And Hypothyroidism: Yay or Nay?